PV Sindhu: The Lesser Known Facts About The Badminton Superstar

 #Born to elite sportspersons.
 Both of Sindhu’s parents PV Ramana and P Vijaya played volleyball at national level.
 In fact, Ramana was even honoured with the prestigious Arjuna Award for his contribution and achievements.
-Also Read - Pullela Gopichand on COVID-19 Impact: With Virtually No Income, Coaches And Support Staff Are Worse-hit Professionals
+Also Read - PV Sindhu: When The Rio Medalist Became First Indian to Win Gold in World Badminton Championship in 2019

 #India badminton legend Pullela Gopichand has been her idol.
 After falling in love with the sport at a young age, Sindhu first began training under Mehboob Ali in Secundarabad before joining Gopichand’s academy where she further honed her skills.